WildCodeSchool/-2022-09-PHP-Bordeaux-Project-jackSparrow/README.md

 docker build -t simple-mvc-container .
 ```

-then, run it to open it on your localhot :
+then, run it to open it on your localhost :

 ```
 docker run -i -t --name simple-mvc  -p 80:80 simple-mvc-container
 ```

+## Fictional User

+With the ``dump.sql``, you have a fictional user who is an administrator.

+With this user you can try many features which aren't available with a user who isn't administrator

+Mail : jean@jean.fr

+Password : jean